ethereum-optimism/optimism-mud-starter/README.md

 - [Where to get goerli eth]().
 - [How to deploy a public version of your app](./FAQ.md#how-do-i-deploy-this).

-## Check out the Mud documentation
+## Check out the MUD documentation

-Mud is in Alpha so make sure to check out the [official mud documentation](https://v2.mud.dev/) for latest usage instructions.
+MUD is in Alpha so make sure to check out the [official MUD documentation](https://v2.mud.dev/) for latest usage instructions.

-## Join the Mud discord
+## Join the MUD discord

-Mud has a vibrant community ready to help.
-[Join the discord](https://discord.com/invite/CzXAgtFqgq) to share your Mud project or ask any questions.
+MUD has a vibrant community ready to help.
+[Join the discord](https://discord.com/invite/CzXAgtFqgq) to share your MUD project or ask any questions.

 ## Set up environment